MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaGroupTeamChannelMessage.md

 # New-MgBetaGroupTeamChannelMessage

 ## SYNOPSIS
-Send a new chatMessage in the specified channel.
+Send a new chatMessage in the specified channel or a chat.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgGroupTeamChannelMessage](/powershell/module/Microsoft.Graph.Teams/New-MgGroupTeamChannelMessage?view=graph-powershell-v1.0)

 ## SYNTAX